Ferid-d/HTB-WalkThroughs/Easy/Active/active.md

 GptTmpl.inf
 ```
 There are the found files.
-GPT.INI, GPE.INI - They are default file and useless most time.
+**GPT.INI, GPE.INI** - They are default file and useless most time.
-GptTmpl.inf, Registry.pol - They can be useful sometimes.
+**GptTmpl.inf, Registry.pol** - They can be useful sometimes.
 First one shows which privileges the user have, password policy and other information.
 The second one stores registry configurations.
 Sometimes we can see specific configurations that were applied by the system.
-Groups.xml - This is your main target on this machine.
-In older Windows systems, when administrators set a new user or password via Group Policy, that information is stored in this XML file, specifically encrypted within the cpassword section.
-Since Microsoft officially released this encryption key (AES) in 2012, it can be easily decrypted using the gpp-decrypt tool.
+**Groups.xml** - This is your main target on this machine.
+In older Windows systems, when administrators set a new user or password via Group Policy, that information is stored in this XML file, specifically encrypted within the **cpassword** section.
+Since Microsoft officially released this **encryption key (AES) in 2012**, it can be easily decrypted using the **gpp-decrypt** tool.

-So let's download it to our kali.
+So let's download it into our kali.
 ```bash
 ┌──(faridd㉿Ferid)-[~/Downloads/active]
 └─$ smbclient //10.129.26.196/Replication -N